bart from the simpsons - traditional animation

 Storyboards are visual storytelling commonly utilised in multimedia projects such as video games, films, and animation.
 They comprise a sequence of drawings or pictures that tell the story of a scene or project.

-A storyboard's images each show a particular shot or scene, and they frequently have notes or captions that explain the action, dialogue, camera angles, and other important details.
-During pre-production, storyboards are frequently used to plan and visualise the project and convey the creative vision to the other production team members.
+A storyboard is a series of pictures that show different scenes or shots.
+They often include notes or captions to explain the action, dialogue, camera angles, and other important details.
+During pre-production, filmmakers frequently use storyboards to plan the project.
+They also use them to visualise the project and convey the creative vision to other production team members.

 Traditional Animation Backgrounds